 Watercress is an aquatic perennial herb found in abundance alongside slow-running waterways and nearby natural springs.
 The pepper-flavored greens have been in cultivation since ancient times for their food and medicinal values in the South-East and Central Asia, Europe, and the Americas.

 |Watercress plant.
-Note for oval, green, succulant leaves.
-(Photo-by tonyaustin)||Nasturtium officianale-cressleaves.|
+Note for oval, green, succulent leaves.
+(Photo-by tonyaustin)||Nasturtium officinale-cress greens.|

-Watercress is a free floating hollow stemmed plant.
-Its small, oval, deep green succulent leaves carry high moisture content.
-Its leaves feature sharp, peppery and slightly tangy taste, somewhat like tender mustard greens and garden cress (Lepidium sativum).
+Watercress is a free-floating hollow stemmed plant.
+It's small, oval, and dark green; succulent leaves carry high moisture content.
+The greens feature a sharp, peppery, and slightly tangy taste, somewhat like that of tender mustard greens and garden cress (Lepidium sativum).